Submissions

 The title page should contain the following information:

 1. Title of the article.
-The title should accurately reflect the content of the manuscript and be limited to 30 words in length.
+The title should accurately reflect the content of the manuscript and be limited to 30 words.
 Authors should include specific and sensitive wording appropriate for electronic retrieval.

 2. Submission type.
-Original Investigation, Technical Report, Case Study, or Letter to the Editor.
+Original Investigation, Brief Review, Technical Report, Case Study, Invited Commentary, Systematic Review and Meta-Analysis, or Letter to the Editor.

-3. Full names of the authors and institutional/corporate affiliations (Alphabetic order).
+3. Full names of authors and institutional/corporate affiliations (alphabetical order).
 Do not list academic degrees.
 Names should be listed as First name Middle initial.
-Surname (eg, John A. Citizen [or, if appropriate, J. Andrew Citizen]).
+Surname (e.g., John A. Citizen [or, if appropriate, J. Andrew Citizen]).

 5. Contact details for the corresponding author.
-The name, institution, mail address, telephone and fax numbers, and e-mail address of the corresponding author.
+The name, institution, mailing address, telephone and fax numbers, and email address of the corresponding author.

 6. Preferred running head.
-Limited to 50 characters in length, including spaces.
+Limited to 50 characters, including spaces.

 7. Abstract word count.
 Limited to 300 words.

 8. Text-only word count.
-The total word count for the text only (excluding the abstract, acknowledgments, figure captions, and references) (limited to 5000 words).
+The total word count for text only, excluding the abstract, acknowledgments, figure captions, and references (limited to 5,000 words).

 9. Number of figures and tables.

-10. A statement detailing any potential conflicts of interest (where appropriate)
+10. Statement detailing any potential conflicts of interest (where appropriate).

-14. Topic: (one only) Sport Science, Sport Pedagogy, Kinesiology, Sports Medicine, Sport Traumatology, Sport Performance, Sport Physiology, Sport Psychology, Public Health
+14. Topic (select one only): Sport Science, Sport Pedagogy, Kinesiology, Sports Medicine, Sport Traumatology, Sport Performance, Sport Physiology, Sport Psychology, Public Health.

-16. Author-s contribution in according to ICMJE (https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html)
+16. Author-s contribution in according to ICMJE guidelines (https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html)

 Main document (anonymous for the reviewers)

-Original Research articles and Brief Reports should include the following elements, in order: Abstract, Introduction, Methods, Results, Discussion, Practical Applications, Conclusions, Acknowledgments (where needed), References, and figure captions, and tables (if any).
+Original research articles and brief reports should include the following elements, in order: Abstract, Introduction, Methods, Results, Discussion, Practical Applications, Conclusions, Acknowledgments (where needed), References, figure captions, and tables (if any).

 Abstract.
-Abstracts must be limited to 300 words or fewer and accurately reflect the content of the manuscript.
+Abstracts must be limited to 300 words and accurately reflect the content of the manuscript.
 For reports of original data, include the following headings: Purpose, Methods, Results, and Conclusions.
-The abstract should provide the context or background for the study and the appropriate details under the specified headings.
-The results should state the magnitude of effects, precision of estimation, and/or statistical significance.
-The conclusions should emphasize the practical application of the main findings and not simply restate the results.
-A list of 5 keywords or phrases, not repeating wording used in the title, should follow the abstract to assist in indexing and cross-referencing of the article.
+The abstract should provide the context or background for the study and appropriate details under the specified headings.
+Results should state the magnitude of effects, precision of estimation, and/or statistical significance.
+Conclusions should emphasize the practical application of the main findings and not simply restate the results.
+A list of 5 keywords or phrases, not repeating wording used in the title, should follow the abstract to assist in indexing and cross-referencing.

 Methods.
-The Methods section should be limited to material available at the time of the study design, whereas information obtained during the study should appear in the Results section.
-The Methods section should include a description of the design, participants information (including a statement that institutional review board approval was granted, in the spirit of the Helsinki Declaration), interventions, outcome measures, and statistical analyses.
+The Methods section should be limited to material available at the time of study design, whereas information obtained during the study should appear in the Results section.
+The Methods section should include a description of the design, participant information (including a statement that institutional review board approval was granted, in accordance with the Declaration of Helsinki), interventions, outcome measures, and statistical analyses.

-- Statistical Analysis—Authors are encouraged to consult a statistician in the planning and analysis phases of the study.
+Statistical Analysis—Authors are encouraged to consult a statistician during the planning and analysis phases of the study.
 The experimental design and statistical methods should be clearly detailed.
-Sample variability should be reported with standard deviation and uncertainty (or precision) of estimates indicated using confidence limits or intervals.
+Sample variability should be reported with standard deviation, and uncertainty (or precision) of estimates should be indicated using confidence limits or intervals.
 Magnitudes of effects can be shown and interpreted with established criteria.
 Reporting the clinical or practical significance in a sport setting will help readers determine the real-world value or application of the main findings.
-Precise Pvalues should be shown, as indirect indications such as P < .05 or P = NS are unacceptable and difficult for other researchers undertaking meta-analyses.
+Precise P-values should be shown, as indirect indications such as P < .05 or P = NS are unacceptable and difficult for other researchers undertaking meta-analyses.
 Results should be reported so the number of digits is scientifically relevant.
-Standard and nonstandard statistical terms, abbreviations, and symbols should be defined, and details of computer software provided.
+Standard and nonstandard statistical terms, abbreviations, and symbols should be defined, and details of computer software should be provided.

 Results.
-The results should be presented in a logical sequence, giving the most important findings first and addressing the stated objectives.
-Do not duplicate results between the text and the figures or tables.
+Results should be presented in logical sequence, giving the most important findings first and addressing the stated objectives.
+Do not duplicate results between the text and figures or tables.
 Use graphs to summarize large amounts of information and avoid creating large tables of numeric data.
 Avoid inappropriate use of statistical terms such as random, significant, normal, sample, and population.

 Practical Applications.
 The Practical Applications section is an important feature of manuscripts published in AK.
 Authors should summarize how the findings could be useful for coaches and athletes and/or other researchers in sport physiology and sport performance.
 The study's limitations and generalizability should also be addressed and, where necessary, recommendations made for future research.

 Conclusions.
-Only include conclusions supported by the study findings.
+Include only conclusions supported by the study findings.

 in the main document: